aryrfjr/GFQSI-tools/README.md

-Tools (all developed by myself) used by me and other researchers over my experience in the Department of Chemistry at UFJF (Brazil).
+Tools that I developed for my own use (but also used by other researchers) throughout my experience at the Department of Chemistry at UFJF (Brazil).